 The main reason is he comes out of the gate with a singular sound.
 Drawing from influences as diverse as The Beatles, Michael Jackson, Sam Cooke, and Justin Timberlake.
-He brings a distinct sense of soul to pop music—not only singing but playing piano, bass, and guitar.
+He brings a distinct sense of soul to pop music—not only singing but playing piano, guitar, and bass.
 The music can be funky one minute and then soulful the next, while always maintaining an irresistibility.

 The single “Holding On” illuminated that.
 In 2015, it soundtracked a riveting ad spot for BUPA in the UK.
 As a result, it became the most Shazam’ed song by an unsigned artist in the UK, while hitting Top 40 on the country’s iTunes.
 Its stirring and stark piano gives way to a soulful and dynamic performance from Johnny that instantly engages.

 That honesty is really starting to resonate.
 His song, “So.
 Good.” recently topped the Spotify Viral 50 Chart in ten countries.
 He has also seen four tracks rise to the top of Hype Machine’s Pop Chart, while receiving acclaim from Idolator, Refinery29, MTV Buzzworthy, Nylon, GRAMMY.com, Baeble Music, and more.

 Following tours with SoMo and Tori Kelly, Stimson released his single "Bright Side" which has accumulated over three million plays on Spotify.
 Most recently, Stimson released four songs in March 2017 for his EP, "Yesterday."